junkim0/fridge-yoloopencv/README.md

   - Missed detections when lighting change was gradual
   - Inconsistent behavior in different lighting conditions
   - Multiple state toggles during a single open/close action

+You can see this approach in action:
+- `example_output_brightness.mp4`: Shows the brightness-based detection with:
+  - Real-time brightness graph
+  - Brightness threshold visualization
+  - State changes based on brightness deltas
+  - Why this approach was ultimately less reliable

 ## Requirements